-For the exhibition of GROWING SPACE (2022), we spoke with Luc Schol, one of the exhibited artists about his background, practise and ethos behind his works of photography.
+For the exhibition of GROWING SPACE (2022), we spoke with Luc Schol, one of the exhibited artists about his background, practice and ethos behind his works of photography.
 Luc also opened up about his passion outside of creating artwork.
 Please find our interview below and for his profile please refer to the following link.

 Axel Wang: Luc, you have studied and practised photography for a long time, what steered you into doing photography in the first place?